Tuesday, June 2, 2026

 art nouveau

-Hermitage...in Montana we might call this a war lodge
+Hermitage...in Montana we might have called this a war lodge

 Rococo bees